era/elias.sh/markdown/posts/opentelemetry_timeseries_metrics_and_a_bit_of_rust.md

 Ok, let’s continue.
 So as we were talking, tags are very important for our time series.
 It helps us to group by different points of view.
 So we should to make them right!
 If you use a tool like [HoneyComb you are probably not worried about high cardinality](https://docs.honeycomb.io/concepts/high-cardinality/), otherwise, you should!

 But wait, we haven’t talked about cardinality yet!
-Honeycomb’s doc says: “The dimensionality of a dataset is the number of different attributes that it has.
+Honeycomb documentation says: “The dimensionality of a dataset is the number of different attributes that it has.
 A high-dimensionality dataset, then, has many different attributes.”.
 Let’s go back to our tags.
 Let’s say we have: host_ip, availability_zone (az) and region tags for all of our metrics.
 Even if the number of hosts is big, we are not concerned with high dimensionality for this dataset.
 We should not expect a huge number of availability zone (e.g. AWS have very few per region), or even region.
 So our cardinality is bound to be low.

 Well, let’s imagine that we add a request id tag to our metrics, and request_id is a uuid.
 We can bet it will have high cardinality.
 But, why this is bad?